-Recently, while on an airplane flight to visit relatives, I was reflecting on the previous week at the clinic where I serve as medical director.
-It had been an intensely busy and stressful week, and I was recalling the particular afternoon when a number of people with emergency situations arrived at the clinic, all around the same time.
+While on an airplane flight to visit relatives, I reflected on the previous week at the clinic where I serve as medical director.
+It had been an intensely busy and stressful week, and I recalled the particular afternoon when a number of people with emergency situations arrived at the clinic, all around the same time.

 In each instance, the people were quite ill and could have died if we made the wrong decision.
 Their situations were critical, very complicated, and the right type of treatment wasn’t immediately obvious.
 To top it off, the staff needed my advice on many other things.
 Whenever I emerged from a treatment room, I was immediately met with a barrage of questions.